 COVID-19 is a serious global pandemic.
 The South African government has created an online resource and news portal to educate South Africans about the virus, preventative measures, symptoms and treatment.
 Please click here to visit the website and find out more.

-From endometriosis and blood clots to morning after pills and pregnancy, Lil-Lets Talk will give you the information and support you need, minus the shame.
-There’ll be no euphemisms or jargon, and no AI bots.
-Just real people, calling it how it is and working together to cancel the culture of silence around periods.
+From endometriosis and blood clots to PMS and pregnancy, Lil-Lets Talk gives you the information and support you need, minus the shame.
+There are no euphemisms, no jargon, and no AI bots.
+Just real people and real experts, calling it how it is and working together to cancel the culture of silence around periods.

 Ready to join us?
-Simply go to www.lil-letstalk.co.za, sign up to become a member, engage in the conversation, and, most importantly, ask the questions you’ve always been too shy to ask.
-Lil-Lets Talk.
+Simply go to www.lil-letstalk.co.za, sign up to become a member for free, engage in the conversation, and, most importantly, ask the questions you’ve always been too shy to ask. #LilLetsTalk